bzrr0/bzrr0/README.md

 <h1 align="center">Hi 👋, I'm Henrique</h1>
 <h3 align="center">A self-taught student who enjoys math, logic, machine, and human languages</h3>

 - 🌱 I’m currently studying the base of 4 family languages: Germanic (English, German and Dutch), Italic (Spanish, French and Italian), Sino-Tibetan (Chinese, Korean and Japanese) and Slavic (Polish, Ukrainian and Russian).
+The idea is to learn 9030 words(most used words according to Longman Corpus Network) in all this 12 languages, using the process to create a table with all this data that can be used in future projects and also learn the basics levels of each language and improve my vocabulary.
+I'll leave all the files, scripts for automations and more resources in a repository soon.

-- 📫 My email is **henrique.bezerra@outlook.com.br**
+- Currently completing a degree in Software Engineering(ends in December of 2025) and the course HackersDoBem with Specialization in DevOps and DevSecOps(ends in October of this year).
+The course was designed by SENAI-SP and RNP's Escola Superior de Redes.
+I'll provide the files of my resolutions and summarize all the content in a repository soon.

 <h3 align="left">Connect with me:</h3>
 <p align="left">